 - You can afford it.
 If you’re hesitant about purchasing because money is tight, then I would discourage you from buying the course.
 You need to be at a place in your business where you can afford to spend money on advertising, otherwise buying the course would just be a waste.

-The sale for Pin Practical Promotion is over.
+The cart for Pin Practical Promotion is currently closed.
 HOWEVER. . .
-Monica (the instructor) has created a FREE 3-day challenge called Pin Practical Ads.
-I’ve been through this challenge as well and I highly recommend it if you are interested in running promoted pins.
+Monica (the instructor) has created a 40+ page step-by-step guide that you can use to set up and run your first low-cost promoted pin campaign.
 It’s the perfect way to get started.

 Get instant access to my Library of FREE resources!

 Sign up to receive free access to my Resource Library with worksheets, spreadsheets, templates, and more.
 Available exclusively to subscribers!